 Finite automata

 Finite state automata are able to recognise sentences specified by a regex.
 By Kleene’s theorem, for any formal language that is accepted by an FSM, there is a regular expression that defines the same language.
 The inverse case is true (for any regex, there is an FSM), provable with DFAs.
 All the fundamental regex operators can be converted to an NFA.
-For the following, any connecting intermediate accepting states become regular states.
-For the concatenation operator:
+These conversion rules are systematic, but don’t necessarily result in the smallest possible NFA (mainly because of the inclusion of the transition).
+For the concatenation operator.
+The intermediate accepting state becomes a regular state.
+The alternation operator: And the Kleene closure:

 Footnotes